knoup/xviii/README.md

 	SAPPER (Sapper/engineer) - behaves the same as Infantry, but has a unique ability;
 	is able to construct bridges by "attacking" water tiles.

 Please note that details (HP, MOV, LIMIT, attacking capabilities, etc.) are defined in assets/units.
-All units must, however, be based on one of these 7 classes.
+All units must, however, be based on one of these classes.

 See the readme in assets/units for more details and further explanation of game mechanics.

+N.B.: There is also currently an unused Mortar class in the code.
+Do not use this for now, as it is being revised.

 Ranged Combat Rules
 -------------------

-The player rolls a die and the result is multiplied by the unit's dist./dir. modifier.
+The player rolls a die and the result is multiplied by the unit's dist./dir. modifier, in addition to terrain modifiers (see assets/terrain)

 EXAMPLE:

 Player 1 has INF shooting at Player 2's CAV from 2 tiles away.
 Since INF has a modifier of 2d while shooting from this distance, his roll is multiplied by 2.
 Player 1 rolls 4 and inflicts 8 DMG on Player  2's CAV.

 A unit's cone width determines the horizontal range of their capabilities.